What Your Protection Class Is and How to Find It

 Finding home insurance for protection class 10

 PPC ratings range from 1 to 10.
-If your home is located in a Class 10 area, it means your community doesn’t meet the ISO fire suppression standards.
+If your home is in a Class 10 area, it means your community doesn’t meet ISO fire-suppression standards.
 Some insurance companies won’t allow you to purchase home insurance for Class 10 homes.

 If you have a Class 10 home and need insurance, here are some steps you can take:

-• Shop around for insurance companies by gathering quotes online.
+• Research companies.
+Shop around for insurance companies by getting quotes online.
 This is the easiest way to narrow down the best coverage options for your needs since you can submit your address and find insurers that will cover a Class 10 home.

-• Reach out to your local fire station or community officials to encourage them to make fire suppression improvements.
+• Advocate for community improvements.
+Contact your local fire station or community officials to encourage them to make ongoing efforts to improve the area’s fire-suppression program for residential properties, businesses, and commercial properties.

 Just because your home has a Class 10 code doesn’t mean it’s uninsurable.
 Insurance companies weigh factors differently from one another when determining policy premiums, and not all insurers use ISO.
 Some companies may prefer to calculate your insurance premiums based on your home’s distance from a fire station and the number of losses in your ZIP code.

-How does the protection class affect home insurance premiums?
+How the protection class affects home insurance premiums

 How to improve your protection class